Fellow Since 2001

 Yayasan Tumbuh Mandiri Indonesia

-This profile was prepared when Hidayat Palaloi was elected to the Ashoka Fellowship in 2001.
+This description of Hidayat Palaloi's work was prepared when Hidayat Palaloi was elected to the Ashoka Fellowship in 2001.

 Hidayat Palaloi is tackling the twin challenges of environmental degradation and poverty in Indonesia's coastal communities by protecting endangered mangroves through conservation, community education, and sustainable cultivation of crabs.